shellphish/driller/LARGESCALE-TODO.md

-* have configurable time out for driller jobs
+* solve every single state transition regardless whether or not we have seen it before, use taint tracking to figure out which preconstraints need to be removed

+* implement qemu backend

-* implement concrete tracing
+* implement path caching

-* make it easy to log errors and the associated binary which occur during drilling

-* make it easier to distribute fuzzers and drillers among a fleet of machines